BorisJung/BorisJung.github.io/HM7044_repair.md

 # Repair of a Hameg HM7044 Power Supply

-I was lucky enough to get a Hameg HM7044 practically for free.
+I was lucky enough to get a Hameg HM7044 384W Power Supply practically for free.
 It got sorted out, because the current meter display is supposedly defect.

 This page and repository documents the steps in the repair process.